shlexware/Rayfield/Documentation.md

 local Rayfield = loadstring(game:HttpGet('https://raw.githubusercontent.com/shlexware/Rayfield/main/source'))()
 ```

+### Secure Mode
+If the game you're trying to run Rayfield Interface Suite on, is detecting or crashing when you use Rayfield Interface Suite, try using Secure Mode:
+- Place `getgenv().SecureMode = true` above the initial Rayfield loadstring

+Rayfield will now use Secure Mode and attempt to reduce detection

 ## Enabling Configuration Saving
 - Enable ConfigurationSaving in the CreateWindow function
 - Choose an appropiate FileName in the CreateWindow function